-It was a keen reaction from the Continentals’ flanks (the sides of the regiment’s column) that prevented the British from destroying them in the middle of the night as they retreated.
+It was a keen reaction from the Continentals’ flanks (the sides of the regiment’s column) that prevented the British forces from destroying them in the middle of the night as they retreated.

 After only fifteen minutes of combat, the night fell into silence once again; the air now filled with tension as both sides lay aware of the other’s looming presence in the darkness.

-Preparing for the “Real” Battle
+Preparing for the Battle of Camden

 At this point, the true nature of both commanders was unveiled.